alexandresoaresilva/STRIPS_prg/README.md

 This personal project is based on assignment for the 2017 spring data structures class at Texas Tech University, taught by Dr. Rushton (CS dept).

 Written by: Alexandre Soares
-Date: 28 December 2017 - by this date, it has the tokenizer and STRIPS recognizer using recursive descent.
-Parser, tree-builder, depth-first search will be there in the near future (next break from school!).
+Tree-builder, depth-first search will be there in the near future (next break from school!).

 **Description:**
 This code tokenizes a STRIPS planner such as